Harshitha092/House-Price-Prediction-with-Linear-Regression/README.md

 The dataset contains **no missing values or duplicates**, making it suitable for regression analysis without extensive cleaning.

+Note: The dataset is included in this repository for learning and reproducibility purposes.

 ---

 ## 🛠 Tools & Libraries Used